yossisht9876/terraform-ansible-docker-aws/README.md

-to run this stack:
+* Usege :

 terraform init

-terraform plan -out test.tfplan terraform apply "test.tfplan"
+terraform plan -out test.tfplan

+terraform apply "test.tfplan"

 terraform will lunch EC2 instance on aws using the aws access + secret key attached a secuirty group with port 22 and 8080 open to the world

-anisible will start the secound part of the automation

-runing 3 roles and tasks:
+* anisible will start the secound part of the automation, runing 3 roles and tasks:

 1.install dependencies like python tools and docker